 Remember these questions when preparing your feedback:

-- What was the impact on others?
+- What impact did that behaviour have on others?
 On the business?

-- What was the effect of the behavior?
+- What was the effect of the behaviour?
 What did you think, how did you feel?

 Don’t assume you’re right